jason2003120/2016_ACA_Final/Proposal.md

 ##Method
-First we will try to use pure vocal data from existing online dataset to make sure the feature extration and classification work properly without instrument interrupted.
+First we will try to use pure vocal data from existing online dataset to make sure the feature extration and classification work properly without instrument interfered.
 Then we will develop the vocal isolation to deal with the mixed music, and try to isolate the vocal sound before feature extraction and classification.

 * Training and Testing Database - We will use some classified data from [MedleyDB](http://medleydb.weebly.com) for the first dataset.
 After implementing the vocal extraction part, we can input any music from any souce.
 * Feature Analysis with PGM (Piecewise Gaussian Modeling) - Use PGM to extract the acoustic feature from singer.